idmjky/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am Kaiyi Jiang, a Ph.D. student in Biological Engineering at Massachusetts Institute of Technology (MIT) advised by Dr. Jonathan Gootenberg and Dr. Omar Abudayyeh.
 I obtained my B.S.
 (Summa Cum Laude) in Biological Engineering from Rice University in 2021

-At Rice, I was fortunate to be advised with Prof. Caleb Bashor and worked on post-translational synthetic circuits for mammalian cell reprogramming.
+At Rice, I was fortunate to be advised by Prof. Caleb Bashor and worked on post-translational synthetic circuits for mammalian cell reprogramming.

-I am broadly interested in all reprogrammable systems for genome engineering, synthetic biology, and gene and cell therapy
+I am broadly interested in mining biological diversity to find reprogrammable systems for genome engineering, synthetic biology, and gene and cell therapy

 Email: kaiyi at mit dot edu